holgerlembke/esp8266fatfs/README.md

 By default it reuses the space used by SPIFFS with the FatFs filesystem.

 If it finds a ESP8266 with more than 4MB flash it will use that flash for file system.
+This gives you the default SPIFFS layout plus a huge 4-12 MB fat file system.